Bright Horizons Family Solutions (NYSE:BFAM) Updates FY23 Earnings Guidance

-Bright Horizons Family Solutions (NYSE:BFAM – Get Free Report) updated its FY23 earnings guidance on Tuesday.
+Bright Horizons Family Solutions (NYSE:BFAM – Get Free Report) issued an update on its FY23 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.70-2.80 for the period, compared to the consensus earnings per share estimate of $2.83.
 The company issued revenue guidance of $2.35-2.40 billion, compared to the consensus revenue estimate of $2.35 billion.
 Bright Horizons Family Solutions also updated its FY 2023 guidance to $2.70-$2.80 EPS.

 Bright Horizons Family Solutions Inc provides early education and childcare, back-up care, educational advisory, and other workplace solutions services for employers and families.
 The company operates through three segments: Full Service Center-Based Child Care, Back-Up Care, and Educational Advisory and Other Services.